PubInv/rack-mount-enclosure-for-power/README.md

 ## Front Panel and Enclosure Folders  Unit 1
 A March 2023 enclosure for prototyping, proof of concept for the COG controller.
 This prototype has:
-* A programmable power supply (Voltage and current),
+* A programmable power supply (Voltage and current).
+Power Electrinics, TF800K12A.
+URL: https://slpower.com/downloads-and-tech-support
-* Solid state relays for switching AC power to preheaters
+* Solid state relays for switching AC power to preheaters.
+Sparkfun # COM-13015.
+URL: https://www.sparkfun.com/products/13015
 * Power and PWM control for fans to force air into the COG
+* Air Temperature: Adafruit MAX31850 amplifier assemblies.
+Adafruit Product ID: 1727.
+URL: https://www.adafruit.com/product/1727
-* Air Temperature and air flow rate sensors
+* Air flow rate sensors  NOT MOUNTED
 * An Arduino Due for system control.
 Navigate into the folders to see more.